 He teaches broadly in the areas of numerical analysis and scientific computing, as well as applied analysis.
 As a proponent of diversity in science and mathematics, Restrepo has mentored numerous students from underrepresented groups.

-Restrepo has been awarded several grants by the National Science Foundation for his applied mathematical research in oceanography, meteorology, and the environment.
+Restrepo has received several grants by the National Science Foundation for his applied mathematical research in oceanography, meteorology, and the environment.
 He is a co-principal investigator of the National Science Foundation (NSF) Research Traineeship at OSU, which has received $3 million to implement the program.

 The proposal, “Risk and uncertainty quantification in marine science and policy,” prepares a new generation of natural resource scientists and managers to study, protect and manage ocean systems.
 The program encourages the development of bold and transformative models for graduate education in STEM fields.